 - How does the program work?

 While entry into the program is voluntary, participation in Tier 1 is governed by a letter from the DNR to the company which lays out both responsibilities and benefits.
 Participation in Tier 2 is governed by a legal contract.
 Companies, communities and governments seeking a different level of involvement may negotiate contracts and charters that are flexible, innovative, efficient and enforceable.
 Self-auditing, third-party auditing, public involvement and reporting make the processes transparent and the results verifiable.
-For more information, read the Green Tier: An Overview of Performance-Based Environmental Management fact sheet.
+For more information, read the Green Tier: An Overview of Performance-Based Environmental Management (CO-504) fact sheet.

 - Is an Environmental Management System required for Green Tier?